 - Borders, Security Technologies, Data Gathering and Data Sharing

-- A maintenance award at the UK Research Councils’ national rate (currently £14,198* per annum)
+- A maintenance award at the Research Councils UK national rate

 - £1,000 per annum research training and expenses to fund the costs of study abroad, conference attendance and fieldwork